paulinho-16/MEIC-ASSO/docs/authenticatedScraping.md

 ##### Note

-- This pattern is half implemented, as we have started to develop the basic structure of this component, having managed to integrate services that do not require authentication.
+- This pattern is half-implemented, as we have started to develop the basic structure of this component, having managed to integrate services that do not require authentication.
 In the future, it will also be necessary to integrate services that require authentication, using modules developed by the group responsible for the Authentication component.

 ### Flutter Facade